 In order to arrive at an equitable division of your community property, you will need to obtain an accurate valuation of your home, collections, and any valuable physical assets.
 It is not unusual for divorcing spouses to disagree on proper valuations, and working with a qualified expert will help ensure that you receive an appropriate share of your marital estate in your divorce.

 9. Impact of a Prior Divorce

 Finally, if you or your spouse is in a second (or subsequent) marriage, it will be important to assess what impact, if any, this will have on the outcome of your divorce.
 For example, any pre-existing alimony obligation could reduce your (or your spouse’s) available income for paying additional spousal support.

 Richard M. Renkin is a North County divorce attorney and Certified Family Law Specialist who has decades of experience representing divorcing spouses in California.
-If you are a senior living in the North County area and you are contemplating a divorce, you can call 619-299-7100 or inquire online to request a confidential consultation.
+If you are a senior living in the North County area and you are contemplating a divorce, you can call 619-299-7100 or inquire online to request a confidential case evaluation.